LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_4/lab/lab_notes.md

 ### Robustness

 Individual simulations may be misleading and suggest things are better than they are.
 We can introduce various types of noise into our simulations to test robustness.

+### Getting Started with the Code

+The script is `vel_vs_lp_fc.py`.
+It initalizes a simulated agent based on a bee.
+It flies in a striaght line parallel to a vertically alligned wall with alternative stripes.
+The bee has sensors which detect patterns in view as either 1 (black) or 0 (white).
+If all parameters are set to false (default) then it will sweep over two parameter lists for velocity and corner frequency (this is the param for low-pass filter).
+If the outut is higher then more motion is detected

+- line 119: Patch Height, `patch_h = 20`
+- line 134-140: `single_run`, `sweep_vels`, `sweep_fcs`, `mutli_vels`.
+These are all boolean and false by default.

+### Comprehensive vs Resolution Trade off

+Ideally we want to make the resolution as rich and detailed as possible: `v_n` & `l_n` (these are the param lists to loop through).
+But may be very time and comutationally expensive.
+Although PCs are fast and cabable today so this is not as much of an issue.

+### Tasks:

+Experiment with simulations by sweeping over parameters and graps how simulation ouputs change with parameters

+#### 1. Effect of Initial Conditions

+`lines 151-121`, if `single_run = true` (134)

+#### 2. Effect of Bee Speed

+Run a 1D parameter sweep over velocity (fixing LPF corner frequency)

+Code that control this found in `lines 214-233`, `elif sweep_vels`

+Increasing bee velocity seems increase average correlation but reduce smoothness of the line.
+More simiulations might be needed to average out the noise.
+Also means it has an optimial delay time

+#### 3. The Effect of LPF Corner Frequency